nlin1575/Sentar-Interview-Group/README.md

 # 🧠 Sentari Pipeline - From Transcript to Empathy

 AI-powered diary analysis system that transforms transcripts into empathetic responses and builds long-term user profiles through a 13-step pipeline.
+By Aneesh, Effan, Nicolas

 ## 🚀 Quick Setup